Machine Learning

 2. Data preparation

-These steps would traditionally be done by data science experts and data engineers using tools like Python.
 Akkio automatically handles such data preparation tasks so that you can focus on building machine learning models.
+Akkio also features allows you to interact intuitively with your data using Chat Data Prep.

 3. Model training

 Once the data has been prepared, it can be used to train machine learning models.
-The goal of this step is to build models that are capable of making accurate predictions based on new data.
+To do this, you will need to select appropriate algorithms and optimize their hyperparameters.

 Akkio automatically tunes hyperparameters for hundreds of machine learning algorithms and selects the best model for your data.
 Using Neural Architecture Search, Akkio can find optimal neural network architectures for your data in minutes.